A tour of Hoima City

 How to get to Hoima City?

-As mentioned earlier, Hoima City is located in the western region of the country, and accessing the city can be road.
+As mentioned earlier, Hoima City is located in the western region of Uganda, and accessing the city can be road.
 Hoima City is approximately 200 kilometers from Kampala and traveling by road can take about 3-4 hours.
 However, with the current developments of the Kabalega International Airport constructions, accessing Hoima City will be by air soon.